James A. Burns

-The Rev. James Aloysius Burns, C.S.C.
-(February 13, 1867; September 9, 1940) was an American priest and President of the University of Notre Dame from 1919 to 1922.
-He was crucial in transforming Notre Dame into a national research university.
+James Aloysius Burns, C.S.C.
+(February 13, 1867 — September 9, 1940) was an American Catholic priest who served as president of the University of Notre Dame from 1919 to 1922.
+He played a significant role in transforming Notre Dame into a national research university.
 He was professor of chemistry at Notre Dame from 1895 to 1900.
 He was a theorist of education, and wrote numerous books on the topic.